akouz/HBus/README.md

 ![Pic4](https://github.com/akouz/HBus/blob/master/Doc/pic4.png)

   * NodeTest in MQTT mode issues message to topic 101 (it is 0x0065 in hex) with value 36.6.
 TopicID is in the message header followed by NodeID = 0x2468 for NodeTest.
 Topic repeated in JSON for clarity.
   * Node reads topic 101 and sets its value to 36.6.
 Topic value becomes valid.
-Demo sketch scans through all its topic and broadcasts valid topics regularly.
+Demo sketch scans through all its topics and broadcasts valid topics regularly.
 After a while the node issued MQTT message to topic 0x0065, NodeID = 0x1234.